Mold on the walls of your property is an extremely frustrating and potentially dangerous problem. It requires action as soon as you notice it.

 After cleaning the wall with vinegar, it may be necessary to scrub the mold.
 For this, we recommend that you make a baking soda solution.

-Baking soda is a natural disinfectant that can be used to kill mold.
+Baking soda is a natural disinfectant that you can use to kill mold.
 Plus, it also deodorizes and helps to remove the musty, damp smell caused by mold.
 Finally, it absorbs moisture, which is effective at keeping mold away.

 To make a baking soda solution, mix one teaspoon of baking soda and two cups of water into a spray bottle and shake well.
 Spray the affected area with the solution and use a scouring pad or scrubbing brush to remove the mold.